1. Program Overview

 - Scholars studying a research-based honours program overseas must be supervised by an academic from their Host Institution and are required in their application to describe the benefits of undertaking their research program at their chosen Host Location.

-- In keeping with the specific objectives of the New Colombo Plan in 2017, favourable consideration during the selection process will be given to applicants seeking longer-term study.
+- Favourable consideration during the selection process will be given to applicants seeking longer-term study.

 - A Mentorship is a developmental relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person, relevant to work, career, or professional development.